From simplicial Chern-Simons theory to the shadow invariant I: Appendix: Some technical details for Sec.

+Clearly, it is enough\footnote{in view of Eq. \eqref{eq_appB'_2a} above and the definition of $T(B)$ it is clear that for those $B$ for which $T(B)$ does vanish Eq. \eqref{eq_appB'_2d} below will be trivially fulfilled} to restrict oneself to those $B$ for which the integral $T(B)$ in \eqref{eq_appB'_3a0} above does not vanish.
+According to the heuristic argument in Sec. \ref{appB'_3} above all such $B$ will be locally constant around $\sigma_0$.
+Using this we obtain

-where in step $(+)$ we used condition \eqref{eq_appB_technical_condition} and the same argument as in step $(*)$ in Eq. \eqref{eq_identity_ncl} in Sec. \ref{subsubsec2.3.1} above.
+where in step $(+)$ we used the same argument as in step $(*)$ in Eq. \eqref{eq_identity_ncl} in Sec. \ref{subsubsec2.3.1} above (taking into account that both $B$ and $\eta$ are locally constant around $\sigma_0$).
 Step $(++)$ follows because $\eta(\sigma_0)=1$.
 Observe that Eq. \eqref{eq_appB'_2a} holds for all $U$ and $\eta$ fulfilling the assumptions made above.
-By choosing $U$ small enough we can make the last integral in Eq. \eqref{eq_appB'_2b} as small as we want.
-Taking this into account we get from Eq. \eqref{eq_appB'_2a} and Eq. \eqref{eq_appB'_2b} and a straightforward limit argument
+Since $B$ is locally constant around $\sigma_0$ the last integral in Eq. \eqref{eq_appB'_2b} vanishes if $U$ was chosen small enough.
+Taking this into account we get from Eq. \eqref{eq_appB'_2a} and Eq. \eqref{eq_appB'_2b}

 Using Eq. \eqref{eq_appB'_2d} in Eq. \eqref{eq2.41_pre} for each $B \in \cB$ and $\cl \in [\Sigma,G/T]$ we arrive at Eq. \eqref{eq2.41simpl}.